camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 You can create a milestone at any time to save a snapshot of your BPMN or DMN diagram.

-You can restore a milestone to revert to a previous version of your diagram, for example if you make a mistake while modeling.
+You can restore a milestone to revert to a previous snapshot of your diagram, for example if you make a mistake while modeling.
 You can also compare two milestones to see the differences between them.

 ## Milestone history